 What is it?

-Mead Public Library‘s makerspace, the Imaginarium, offers equipment that allows library visitors to digitize their VHS tapes, edit images in Photoshop, make jewelry or vinyl cutouts, and much more.
+Mead Public Library‘s makerspace, the Imaginarium, offers equipment that allows library visitors to 3D print, sew, edit and digitize photos, make jewelry, and much more.

-Available equipment includes: Apple iMacs with Adobe Creative Suite software, Apple iPad Air 2 tablets, Canon PowerShot digital camera, Canon CanoScan flatbed scanner for photos and documents, digital video converter (VHS to DVD), GoPro action camera, Wacom Cintiq creative pen and touch display, Ultimaker 2 3D printer, Silhouette Cameo precision cutting machine, sewing machine, Arduino and Lilypad electronic prototyping kits, plus art, jewelry, papercrafting and other craft supplies.
+Available equipment includes: Apple iMacs with Adobe Creative Suite software, Apple iPad Air 2 tablets, Canon CanoScan flatbed scanner for photos and documents, GoPro action camera, Wacom Cintiq creative pen and touch display, LulzBot Mini 3D printer, Silhouette Cameo precision cutting machine, sewing machine, Arduino and Lilypad electronic prototyping kits, plus art, jewelry, papercrafting and other craft supplies.

 How does it work?